A group of four international students sitting on the steps of Tabaret Hall.

 August 2023: I said goodbye to my family for a new adventure, filled with excitement but also uncertainty about what Canada had to offer me.

-Taking the plane alone after lycée, an over 15 hour flight to a new country to study — a brave but doubt-filled choice.
+Taking the plane alone after lycée — an over 15-hour flight to a new country to study — was a brave but doubt-filled choice.
 Did I have the right information?
 Was I totally ready?

-Once I arrived, the first sentence they said to me was “I like the colour of your top.”
-As innocuous as it was, for me, it was a sign that this adventure was going to be filled with pretty colours.
+Once I arrived, the first thing someone said to me was “I like the colour of your top.”
+For me, it was a sign that this adventure was going to be filled with pretty colours.

 If you’re reading this, maybe you’re preparing to take the major step of studying abroad.

-As you get ready for your trip, asking yourself a ton of questions, here are some pieces of information I would have liked to have known two years ago, and some things I recommend as an international student myself.
+As you get ready for your trip, asking yourself a ton of questions, here are some things I would have liked to have known, and some things I recommend as an international student myself.

 In your home country